GeoffWilliams/windowsnow/README.md

 # ...copy keys
 #ssh-copy-id ...
 ```

+Same trick applies for Kubernetes (~/kube) and any other files you want to keep on Windows

 * This requires the `metadata` mount option (set in `setup_system.sh` - you may need to reboot WSL2)
 * `metadata` option lets you apply the correct permissions to the private key (`0600`), with lax permissions SSH will refuse to work